 Overall, cyber insurance is important, considering an attack could end up setting you back and really damage your business.

-If you want to know more about cyber insurance, stick around we are going to do a whole series on the subject.
+If you want to know more about cyber insurance, stick around we are going to do a whole series on the subject: You can access part 2 here.
 Just as we did with Insurance Fraud, it is a topic with many points to cover.
 So, come back to Terraclaim and get the latest news and analysis on the world of insurance.